This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 slate or tile).
 Unfortunately, many roofers will tell you:

-a) that the use
+a) That the use

 of the job sky-high, and

-b) that the use
+b) That the use

-of rough sawn lumber (the traditional material under slate)
+of rough sawn lumber (the traditional material under slate) or solid lumber

 will not work and cant be done, despite the fact